Jonarzz/refactoring-katas/unusual-spending/README.md

     mvn clean package -Dquarkus.container-image.build=true

-(includes creation of a Jib image)
+(includes creation of a Jib images)

-3. To load the image into the local Minikube instance use:
+3. To load the images into the local Minikube instance use:

-    minikube image load io.github.jonarzz/unusual-spending:1.0.0-SNAPSHOT
+    minikube image load io.github.jonarzz/payment-service:1.0.0-SNAPSHOT

 (image will not be reloaded if a pod in a deployment using the image is running - see: `kubectl scale` command below)

 3. (Re)load Kubernetes configuration:

-    kubectl apply -k src/main/resources/kubernetes
+    kubectl apply -k k8s

-(it's best to start up the cluster with 0 replicas of `unusual-spending` deployment and increase the number later, when database and JMS broker pods are up)
+(it's best to start up the cluster with 0 replicas of the services deployment and increase the number later, when database and JMS broker pods are up)

 4. Enable `ingress` addon and open a tunnel in Minikube: